antrea-io/antrea/docs/design/ovs-pipeline.md

 Flow 1 matches packets destined for the local Antrea gateway, identified by the destination MAC address being that of the local Antrea gateway.
-It loads `OutputToOFPortRegMark`, indicating that the packets should output to an OVS port, and also loads port number of the local Antrea gateway to `TargetOFPortField`.
+It loads `OutputToOFPortRegMark`, indicating that the packets should output to an OVS port, and also loads the port number of the local Antrea gateway to `TargetOFPortField`.
 Both of these two values will be consumed in table [Output].

 Flow 2 matches packets destined for a tunnel, identified by the destination MAC address being that of the *Global Virtual MAC*.
 Similar to flow 1, `OutputToOFPortRegMark` is loaded, and the port number of the tunnel is loaded to `TargetOFPortField`.

-Flows 3-5 match packets destined for local Pods, identified by the destination MAC address being that of the local Pods.
+Flows 3-5 match packets destined for local Pods, identified by the destination MAC address being that of one of the local Pods.
 Similar to flow 1, `OutputToOFPortRegMark` is loaded, and the port number of the local Pods is loaded to `TargetOFPortField`.